 With billions of searches happening every day on its platform and with over 65% share of the search market, Google requires you to pay attention to it.
 How the search engine works, what it looks for, and how it plans to evolve are all important factors in your understanding of the product, which will help you stay ahead of your competition.

-By thinking like Google, you will not only learn what makes the world’s largest search engine tick, but how to improve your site for higher rankings as well.
+By thinking like Google, you will not only learn what makes the world’s largest search engine tick, but you will also learn how to improve your site for higher rankings.

-But before we get into that, you need to first understand how search engines work:
+Before we get into that, you need to understand first how the search engine works:

 How searches work

 When you do a search, you may not realize that in the background, thousands of channels, programs and scripts are working to get you the answer within milliseconds.

 Google has prepared a great interactive infographic that simplifies and explains how search works.
 Of course, many changes have been made to this formula over the years, especially because some sites try to game the system and artificially inflate key factors that Google looks at such as back links, domain age, and social marketing efforts.

 Although no one but Google knows exactly what’s in each algorithm or even how many there are that make a site rank where it does, you can find some good information by looking at what Google has done previously.